ga4gh/cat-vrs/schema/defs/vod/ValueObjectDescriptor.rst

 **Computational Definition**

 The abstract *Value Object Descriptor* parent class.
-All attributes of this parent class are inherited by child classes.
+All attributes of this parent class are inherited by descendent classes.

 **Information Model**